Joe Vannelli: Musical career

 For most of Gino's career, Joe was his keyboard player and arranger.
 In the early 70's Joe would overdub most of the multiple keyboard parts.
 This was a time when polyphonic synthesizers weren't around.

-Along with Gino, he co produced the 1986 Chronology album for David Meece which was released on Myrrh Records and co wrote "Seventy Times Seven" and "Come That Day".
+Along with Gino, he co-produced the 1986 Chronology album for David Meece which was released on Myrrh Records and co wrote "Seventy Times Seven" and "Come That Day".

 Vannelli and Burton Cummings co-produced Cummings's 2008 album Above the Ground which was the first album release for Cummings in approximately 18 years.

 In 2007 he co-produced Find Your Own Way Home for REO Speedwagon.

 In 2009 he produced Not So Silent Night...Christmas with REO Speedwagon for REO Speedwagon.

 Vannelli has won six Juno Awards and was nominated for several Grammy Awards, including one for best arrangement.
 One Juno award was for Recording Engineer of the Year.
 This was shared with his other brother Ross for "Black Cars" that appeared on Gino Vannelli's album of the same name.
 The following year more awards came for "Wild Horses" and "Young Lover".

-Today, Joe Vannelli has a studio in Agoura Hills, California called Blue Moon Studios.
+Today, Vannelli has a studio in Agoura Hills, California called Blue Moon Studios.